An Officer and a Spy (film): Plot

-Picquart's insubordination leads to his arrest, but on the same day Zola publishes in the newspaper L'Aurore the article entitled J'accuse, which would become famous, where he fiercely criticises the irregularities of the trial of Dreyfus and exposes all the people involved in the case.
+Picquart's insubordination leads to his arrest, but on the same day Zola publishes in the newspaper L'Aurore the article entitled J'accuse, where he fiercely criticises the irregularities of the trial of Dreyfus and exposes all the people involved in the case.
 Zola, on a complaint from the government, is tried for defamation and, due to the false declarations made in the courtroom by the soldiers called to witness, the writer is sentenced to one year in prison.
-While the whole of France is divided between innocent and guilty parties, the intellectuals signing the pro-Dreyfus petition are targeted by popular hatred.
-Later, after losing a duel against Picquart, Lieutenant Colonel Hubert Joseph Henry, who had testified against Dreyfus, admits he perjured himself, and died shortly after, apparently by suicide.
+While the whole of France is divided between innocent and guilty parties, the intellectuals signing the pro-Dreyfus petition are targeted for popular hatred.
+Later, after losing a duel against Picquart, Lieutenant Colonel Hubert Joseph Henry, who had testified against Dreyfus, admits he perjured himself, and dies shortly after, apparently by suicide.

-Following Henry's depositions, Picquart is acquitted and released, while Dreyfus is repatriated for a second trial; shortly before the decisive hearing, the lawyer Labori suffers an assassination attempt and is unable to defend Dreyfus.
+Following Henry's depositions, Picquart is acquitted and released, while Dreyfus is repatriated for a second trial which occurs in Rennes in 1899.
+Shortly before the decisive hearing, the lawyer Labori suffers an assassination attempt and is unable to defend Dreyfus.
 The man is sentenced again, but the sentence to be served is made lighter by the recognition of the extenuating circumstances.
-In 1899, the Prime Minister grants Dreyfus a pardon.
+Immediately, the Prime Minister grants Dreyfus a pardon.
 Picquart would like to continue fighting to prove his innocence, but Dreyfus, exhausted, accepts it.
 Seven years later there will be full acquittal and reintegration into the army.

 In 1907, Picquart is appointed Minister of War, also thanks to the recognition of the judicial error to the detriment of him.
 Dreyfus asks him for an audience and protests because the years in which he has unfairly served his sentence have not been recognised, preventing him from reaching the rank of lieutenant colonel.
 Picquart cannot make this concession to him as the political climate has changed again, which causes Dreyfus' outrage.
-The two men greet each other with respect, never to see each other again.
+The two men part from each other with respect, never to see each other again.